Policy on Use and Scheduling of Tulsa Community College Properties Including Digital Signage

 Campus Digital Boards

 - Campus digital boards are not a public forum and are for College use only.
-Digital signage reservation requests must be submitted two weeks before the requested run date.
+Digital signage reservation requests must be submitted two weeks before the requested run date to Student Life.
 Deadlines for submissions will be the first and third Friday of each month.
-Requests must be submitted via online form through Gameplan or the Campus Digital Boards Request Form.
+Art requests can be submitted to Marketing and Communications department via online form through Marketing Portal.

 - TCC reserves the right to accept or reject any materials submitted for posting, and the right to modify or edit all materials.
 All messages submitted are subject to space availability and appropriateness of content.